Serving-The-People/stp-docs/docs/introduction.md

 - Centralized social platforms rely on outdated business models and practices that fundamentally limit creator and community engagement.
 - Consumers are at risk because centralized social platforms allow for unnecessary identification, damage from privacy breaches, and harmful content management issues.
-- Serving the People is the Substack for Web3.
-With us, anybody can launch their own version of [$FWB](https://www.fwb.help/).
-We are building a super app that blurs the lines between social media and social commerce.
 - Rather than just generating new boards/forums, anyone can seamlessly tokenize all content, providing incentive for high-value creation for communities, creators, and consumers participating.

 # How can I participate in Serving the People?